Viktor-Drykin/CarMarket/README.md

 # CarMarket

-This app requests the list of cars from the network, displays this list and shows the details of the selected car in a separate screen
+This app requests the list of cars from the network, displays this list and shows the details of the selected car on a separate screen

 ### Design Diagram
 ![CarMarket_light](https://github.com/user-attachments/assets/16a57136-0edd-4048-a00a-f4973b0f8b08)